-Let’s consider another example, if you are using Google Analytics to keep track of website traffic and different analytics of Facebook Page, Twitter, YouTube, Pinterest, LinkedIn respectively to keep track of your social media progress, you have to visit each platform separately to see the progress.
+Let’s consider another example if you are using Google Analytics to keep track of website traffic and different analytics of Facebook Page, Twitter, YouTube, Pinterest, and LinkedIn, respectively, to keep track of your social media progress; you have to visit each platform separately to see the progress.
 It would be difficult for your marketing manager to bring all the data in one place, study it, and take it further.
 In such scenarios, you can use data and analytics connectors such as Adverity to see all the insights and analytical data in one dashboard.
 It saves you time and effort to see the analytics from all your data sources and marketing platforms in one place.

-What are the alternates to Integration Connectors?
+What are the alternatives to Integration Connector Apps?

 In Case of Trigger: If an order is placed in Shopify, a file is created in Box with a specified name and location.